estudiosma/SerialHelp/README.md

 If you use this code, hardware, or documentation as part of your personal or academic project, **please reference:**

-Molina-Vidal, D.A., Estudios MA (2025). *AccelHelp*.
-Available online: https://github.com/estudiosma/AccelHelp
+Molina-Vidal, D.A., Estudios MA (2025). *SerialHelp*.
+Available online: https://github.com/estudiosma/SerialHelp

 ---